Heath McNease

-Heath Daniel McNease is an American Christian hip hop and folk rock musician who is primarily a worship musician in the Christian music movement.
+Heath Daniel McNease is an American Christian hip hop and folk rock musician.
 He released four albums with 7Spin Music, two of those hip hop releases, The Heath McNease Fanclub Meets in 2007 and The Gun Show in 2010, while he released two folk rock roots releases, The House Always Wins in 2010 and Shine On in 2010.
 The remainder of his albums have been released independently.
 He released four hip hop albums, Straight Outta Console: The Nintendo Thumb Mixtape in 2011, Thrift Store Jesus in 2012, Jesus Shuttlesworth: The Mixtape and The Weight of Glory: Second Edition (A Hip Hop Remix Inspired by the Works of C.S.
-Lewis) in 2013, and Among Thieves in 2014, while two were folk rock roots releases, The Weight of Glory - Songs Inspired by the Works of C.S.
+Lewis) in 2013, and Among Thieves in 2014, while two were folk rock roots releases, The Weight of Glory – Songs Inspired by the Works of C.S.
 Lewis in 2012, and Fort Wayne in 2014.

 Early life

 McNease was born Heath Daniel McNease in Colquitt, Georgia.
 His parents raised him and his siblings in the church, where his father was a deacon, and his mother was the choir director.
 The hip hop influence was imparted to him by his two older brothers, while a cousin, and his mother in particular, got him listening to folk rock music.
 McNease graduated post-secondary school from Miller County High School, and went on to graduate from Bainbridge State College.
 Two years later he obtained his Bachelor of Fine Arts degree from Valdosta State University.